Denard Robinson: High school career

 As a ninth grader, Robinson tried out for a spot as a defensive back for the varsity football team at Deerfield Beach High School in Deerfield Beach, Florida.
 The team's defensive coordinator at the time was former Buffalo Bills defensive back Manny Martin, who was also Robinson's algebra teacher.
 Martin later recalled that he had an experienced defensive backfield, but Robinson "was always in my ear: 'I can do it.'"
 Robinson did not win a spot on the varsity team and instead played quarterback for the junior-varsity team as a ninth grader.

 Robinson became the starting quarterback for the Deerfield Beach varsity team as a sophomore and filled that position for three years from 2006 to 2008.
 Deerfield Beach head coach Art Taylor recalled, "As soon as he stepped on that field his sophomore year playing varsity, we knew we had something special."

 In a 2007 state semifinal game played at the Orange Bowl, Robinson led his team to within two points of upsetting Miami Northwestern, the top-ranked high school team in the country.
 While warming up, Robinson noticed that a Miami Northwestern lineman had taped a photograph of Robinson onto the front of his helmet.
 Robinson started laughing and told the player, "You think that scares us?"
 Robinson had Deerfield ahead in the game, 12–7, but Miami Northwestern completed a 99-yard touchdown drive with 18 seconds left to give them a 14–12 win.

 In October 2008 against St. Thomas Aquinas High School, Robinson was responsible for six touchdowns in a single game, passing for 342 yards and five touchdowns and rushing for 54 yards and a touchdown.
 As a three-year starter for Deerfield Beach, Robinson totaled nearly 6,000 yards of total offense with 4,784 passing yards (262 for 576 passing) and 1,132 rushing yards (5.2 yards per carry).

 In addition, Robinson competed in track for Deerfield Beach.
 In March 2009, he ran the 100 meters sprint in 10.44 seconds, and finished third in the 100-meter dash at the 2008 Florida 4A Track & Field State Championships.
 He also ran the 40-yard dash in 4.32 seconds.
-He was also a member of the 2008 Florida High School Athletic Association state champion 4 x 100 metres relay team.
+He was also a member of the 2008 Florida High School Athletic Association state champion 4 × 100 metres relay team.